salvolannister/TileLevel/README.md

 - Use C++ inheritance to handle ATiles
 - Generate grid reading input from TileGameModeBP
 - Add comments to methods and check naming conventions
-- add In to varibale that are not modified and passed by refererence
+- add In to variable that are not modified and passed by reference
 - add const to every parameter that is not intended to be modified
 - add comment about return expected type where you pass null
 - stop input when game is over
 - [Additional] Add tile that turns blu and its behaviour
 - refactor the tick function in gamemode
-- improve certain methods that now gets called continously
+- improve certain methods that now gets called continuously
-- [Additional] Add effect on tile StepOn: red tile shoud tremble, then show smoke and at the end show a red color
+- [Additional] Add effect on tile StepOn: red tile should tremble, then show smoke and at the end show a red color